 This fixture quickly and accurately locates the following holes on a Pike Arms® ELITE22TD™ TAKEDOWN "80 Percent" Receiver:

-This Aluminum Hole Locating Drilling Fixture will allow you to easily complete a Pike Arms® ELITE22TD™ Takedown receiver for a custom rifle or pistol build that can then be assembled with Pike Arms® CNC precision machined parts or with Ruger® factory 10/22® parts.
+This Aluminum Hole Locating Drilling Fixture will allow you to easily complete a Pike Arms® ELITE22TD™ Takedown receiver, in either flat top or with integral picatinny rail configuration for a custom rifle or pistol build that can then be assembled with Pike Arms® CNC precision machined parts or with Ruger® factory 10/22® parts.

-NOTE 1: This fixture is made solely for use with the PIKE ARMS® 10/22® TAKEDOWN STYLE "80 PERCENT" RECEIVER BLANK WITH EXTENDED RAIL and will most likely not provide correct hole placement for other 80% receivers due to differences in the exterior dimensions.
+NOTE 1: This fixture is made solely for use with the PIKE ARMS® 10/22® TAKEDOWN STYLE "80 PERCENT" RECEIVER BLANKS in either flat top or with integral picatinny rail configuration and will most likely not provide correct hole placement for other manufacturer's 80% receivers due to differences in the exterior dimensions.

 NOTE 2: This Aluminum Hole Locating Drilling Fixture is machined from aluminum and is a wear item that is designed for one or two "drill through" uses.
 Repeated use will create drill guide holes that will be out of tolerance and will result in a finished receiver that is possibly not useable.
 For multiple drilling uses, you should instead purchase the hardened steel hole locating drilling fixture (part #08526).

-NOTE 3: This fixture is for use with only with the Pike Arms® Elite22TD™ TAKEDOWN "80 Percent" receiver blank and is NOT for use with the Pike Arms® ELITE22™ "80 Percent" Receiver blank.
-For Hole Locating Drilling Fixtures specifically for Pike Arms® ELITE22™ "80 Percent" Receivers, please refer to part #04118 for steel and part #08404 for aluminum.
+NOTE 3: This fixture is ONLY for use with the Pike Arms® Elite22TD™ TAKEDOWN "80 Percent" receiver blanks and is NOT for use with the Pike Arms® ELITE22™ "80 Percent" Receiver blank (the non-takedown version).
+For Hole Locating Drilling Fixtures specifically for Pike Arms® ELITE22™ "80 Percent" NOT TAKEDOWN Receivers, please refer to part #08404 for aluminum or part #04118 for steel.

-INSTRUCTIONS FOR COMPLETING THE PIKE ARMS® ELITE22TD™ "80%" RECEIVER BLANK
+INSTRUCTIONS FOR COMPLETING THE PIKE ARMS® ELITE22TD™ "80%" RECEIVER BLANKS

-In order to complete your Pike Arms® ELITE22™ 80% RECEIVER BLANK, you will need the following drill bits and tap:
+In order to complete your Pike Arms® ELITE22TD™ 80% RECEIVER BLANK, you will need the following drill bits and tap:

 RIGHT SIDE OF RECEIVER: